Johnlin2922/SeaBattle/README.md

 ![alt text](https://github.com/Johnlin2922/SeaBattle/blob/master/Screenshots/9.JPG "initial screen")![alt text](https://github.com/Johnlin2922/SeaBattle/blob/master/Screenshots/10.JPG "initial screen")

 The ship counter is displayed every turn.
 Once it reaches 0 for your opponent, then you've won!

+##Notes
+The main game logic was simple to code, However, the random distribution of the ships was not.
+The main problem was the ships kept overlapping.
+I had to use a for loop to check for emepty space while populating the grid with the ship.
+Trying to figure out how to navigate the grid was difficult.
+I had to figure out if the "X" or "Y" goes first and which represented row or column.